sophiajt/jntrnr.github.io/_posts/2015-10-28-transparency.md

 * What does this function require?
 * What does this function return?
 * What is this function going to do with what I give it?
-Can it modify it?
-Can it delete it?
+    * Can it modify it?
+    * Can it delete it?
 * Can this function fail?
 If so, how?
 * Does this function do anything besides use its value?
-Ie, does this function "change the world" in some way?
+    * ie) does this function "change the world" in some way?

 # Why is transparency important?